sjnj/sjnj.github.io/_posts/2014-3-3-Hello-World.md

 </figure>
 </center>

- Concerning the selection of variables, notice that this loss is invariant under O(m) transformations of the coordinates x as we can always absorb the matrix with a redefinition of the weights (scalar products of vectors are invariant under rotation and reflexions of the coordinate system):
+ Concerning the selection of variables, notice that this loss is invariant under $$O(m)$$ transformations of the coordinates x as we can always absorb the matrix with a redefinition of the weights (scalar products of vectors are invariant under rotation and reflexions of the coordinate system):